Athletic Trainer entering National Beauty Pageant

 What do you like about your position?

-People often ask me if I only have the one son and I reply, “no, I have 200 children!”
-Depending upon the day, I am their mother, sister or girlfriend, in addition to their AT.
-For most of these young men and women, it is their first foray into life without their parents’ guidance.
+For most of the young men and women I work with as an AT, it is their first foray into life without their parents’ guidance.
 I am humbled that they trust me enough to share their lives with me.
 It is a wonderful feeling to go home to my own family, knowing I made a difference in some capacity that day.

 What do you dislike about your position?